 • Dairy: Cheese, Greek yogurt, Yogurt, etc.

-• Grains: whole oats, corn, brown rice, whole wheat, and whole grain bread and pasta.
+• Grains: whole oats, corn, brown rice, whole wheat, whole grain bread, and pasta.

 What to Avoid: